-This was how a flat-out criminal like, Aaron “Timmer” Brown managed to scam thousands of dollars and then thousands of euros, first from the international cycling community and then the wine community in Catalunya.
+This was how a flat-out criminal like, Aaron “Timmer” Brown managed to scam thousands of dollars and then thousands of euros, first from the international cycling community, then the wine community in Catalunya, then art, and then… so many more.
 He simply did his deeds and then pulled back until it was seemingly forgotten to pop up somewhere else.
 It’s a nefarious behavior, but it clearly works.

 If you need further proof of this have a look at, Louis CK, who some people apparently find funny and don’t see for the unrepentant sociopath he clearly is.